Adi Shankara: Works of doubtful authenticity or not authentic

-The Aparokshanubhuti and Atma bodha are also attributed to Shankara, as his original philosophical treatises, but this is doubtful.
+The Aparokshanubhuti and Atma bodha are also attributed to Shankara, as his original philosophical treatises, but modern scholarship does not regard them to be composed by Shankara.
+(Note: With respect to both the and the Atma bodha, Shah-Kazemi, aiming to analyse "the doctrinal perspective associated with Shankara within Hinduism, [rather] than [...] the historical personage of that name" (Shah-Kazemi 2006), argues that whilst modern scholars reject the attribution to Shankara, these two texts "are so closely woven into the spiritual heritage of Shankara' that without them an analysis of Shankara's philosophical perspective would be 'incomplete'" (Shah-Kazemi 2006).)

 Paul Hacker has also expressed some reservations that the compendium Sarva-darsana-siddhanta Sangraha was completely authored by Shankara, because of difference in style and thematic inconsistencies in parts.
 Similarly, Gayatri-bhasya is doubtful to be Shankara's work.
 Other commentaries that are highly unlikely to be Shankara's work include those on Uttaragita, Siva-gita, Brahma-gita, Lalita-shasranama, Suta-samhita and Sandhya-bhasya.
 The commentary on the Tantric work Lalita-trisati-bhasya attributed to Shankara is also unauthentic.

 Shankara is widely credited with commentaries on other scriptural works, such as the Vishnu sahasranāma and the Sānatsujātiya, but both these are considered apocryphal by scholars who have expressed doubts.
 Hastamalakiya-bhasya is also widely believed in India to be Shankara's work and it is included in Samata-edition of Shankara's works, but some scholars consider it to be the work of Shankara's student.